PatrickJYKang/problem_generator/README.md

 - **Interactive Code Editor**: Write and test your code directly in the browser with syntax highlighting
 - **Input/Output Testing**: Provide input to your programs and see the output in real-time
 - **Automatic Feedback**: Check your solutions against test cases with detailed results
+- **Style Checking**: Verify your code adheres to language-specific style guidelines with integrated linters
+- **Code Formatting**: Automatically format your Java and C++ code with proper indentation and spacing
 - **Progressive Learning**: The app builds a custom syllabus based on your current lesson, including all previous lessons
 - **Problem History**: Review and reload previously generated problems
 - **Dark/Light Mode**: Toggle between themes for comfortable coding in any environment